leoAshu/nextjs-essentials/README.md

 ### Project Structure

+This is a sample project structure taken from the tutorial at [Learn Next.js: Getting Started](https://nextjs.org/learn/dashboard-app/getting-started)

 <img src='./images/folder-structure.png'>

 - `/app`: Contains all the routes, components, and logic for your application, this is where you'll be mostly working from.